Courses Offered by Theatre and Dance

 Prerequisite: permission of instructor.

 Contemporary dance improvisation that explores sharing weight, rolling, lifting, flying and finding one's center.
 Dancers will explore and focus on specific relationships in partnering.
+Variable content course.
+May be repeated to a maximum of six hours.

 Credit hoursLecture contact hoursLab contact hoursTypically offered